 Approved Continuing Education Learning Units

 This course is registered with the American Institute of Architects (AIA), Interior Design Continuing Education Council (IDCEC), Green Building Certification Institute (GBCI), Audiovisual and Integrated Experience Association (AVIXA), and the National Association of the Remodeling Industry (NARI) for continuing education credits.
-Your learning credits will also be recognized by the American Society of Interior Designers (ASID), International Interior Designers Association (IIDA), Interior Designers of Canada (IDC).
+IDCEC credits are also accepted by the American Society of Interior Designers (ASID), International Interior Designers Association (IIDA), and Interior Designers of Canada (IDC).
 Members of The Alberta Association of Architects (AAA), Architectural Institute of British Columbia (AIBC), Manitoba Association of Architects (MAA), Ontario Association of Architects (OAA), Ordre des architectes du Québec (OAQ), and Saskatchewan Association of Architects (SAA) can self-report course completion to earn structured learning units.

 Studies are finding that the majority of employees dislike their work environment despite the ever-popular workplace wellness buzz.